tanvi1053/SecureProgramming/README.txt

 1. Download the latest version of Python onto your machine if you do not already have it.

+2. Download all the files submitted onto your machine and save them in the same folder.

-2. Open a terminal in whatever form you prefer (VSCode, Command Prompt, Powershell, Ubuntu... etc)
+2. Open a terminal in whatever form you prefer (VSCode, Command Prompt, Powershell, Ubuntu... etc) and navigate to this folder.

-3. After you've downloaded Python and opended a terminal, in that same terminal run the following: pip install websockets pip install pycryptodome pip install aiohttp
+3. After you've downloaded Python and opened a terminal, in that same terminal run the following: pip install websockets pip install pycryptodome pip install aiohttp